OctopusDeploy/docs/docs/getting-started.md

 1. **Commit Code to Your Existing Source Control System.**

-   You might be using Git, Team Foundation Server, Subversion, or Mercurial; the choice is yours.
+   You might be using Git, Team Foundation Server, Subversion, or Mercurial.
+The choice is yours.

 1. **Your CI/Build Server Compiles the Code and Runs Unit Tests.**

-   You might be using TeamCity, Jenkins, Bamboo, Team Foundation Server, or CruiseControl.NET, again, the choice is yours.
+   You might be using TeamCity, Jenkins, Bamboo, Team Foundation Server, or CruiseControl.NET.
+Again, the choice is yours.

 1. **Package Your Application.**

-  When the build is ready, your CI/build server takes all the files your software needs to run and bundles them into a supported package.
+   When the build is ready, your CI/build server takes all the files your software needs to run and bundles them into a [supported package](/docs/packaging-applications/supported-packages.md).

 1. **Octopus Deploy Pushes Your Packaged Application.**